Krishnendu0016/TodoApp/README.md

 # Todo App

 A simple Todo application built with React, Tailwind CSS, and several other modern libraries.
-This app allows users to add, edit, delete, and search for tasks, with support for dark and light themes.
+This app allows users to add, edit, delete, and search for tasks.
 ## Features

 - Add, edit, and delete tasks